The time-honored measuring stick of “Can It Run Crysis?” doesn’t carry importance anymore.

 3DMark

 3DMark displays detailed charts for thermal levels (both CPU and GPU) and shows how velocity and framerate change during testing.
-The greatest part of this software is that it recognizes the hardware you own and assigns a suitable benchmark test.
+The best part of this software is that it recognizes the hardware you own and assigns a suitable benchmark test.

 PassMark PerformanceTest